MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 *Given that digital assets are a dependency on files, would the digital assets automatically be added to the solution if I add the email to the solution?*

-No. Moving emails that have digital assets will not move the digital assets files.
+No. Moving emails that have digital assets won't move the digital assets files.
 It’s important to move first the Digital Asset files then the emails.

 *Can I delete digital assets from source environment after migration?*

 It’s not possible to delete files from managed solutions.
-The reason is to ensure that your solution doesn’t have references to the deleted assets that will leave you with orphan dependency (e.g., emails that has a reference to digital asset).
+The reason is to ensure that your solution doesn’t have references to the deleted assets that leave you with orphan dependency (for example, emails that have a reference to digital asset).
 If you wish to delete digital assets, you have to delete the managed solution.